GO Bond Loan Authorization

 Baltimore is committed to supporting and promoting efforts to revitalize and stabilize neighborhoods and support investment that retains and attracts jobs in the City and increases tax revenues.
 Community and Economic Development funds will be used to attract and retain residents, jobs, and other investment.
 This loan is used to eliminate blight through strategic whole block demolition; provide financing and incentives for private investment; and improve the appearance of commercial and industrial areas.

-Question D: Recreation, Parks and Public Facilities Loan ($65 million over 2 years)
+Question D: Public Infrastructure Loan ($72 million over 2 years)